What is preventive dentistry?

 What health risks are associated with fluoride use?

-In general, fluoride consumption is safe.
+In general, fluoride consumption is safe in recommended concentration.
 Health risks associated with fluoridation are usually limited to misuse and its over concentration.

 To avoid misuse and over concentration: